saguileran/Simulation-Protocol/readme.md

   ofs.close();
 }
 ```
-**Export average of several puntual mirophones** here the average of pressure in a surrounding area to a given point is stored in a file.
+**Export average of several punctual mirophones** Here the average of pressure in a surrounding area to a given point is stored in a file.
 ```c++
 void LatticeBoltzmann::Microphone(int t, int ix, int iy, const char * NombreArchivo){
   double suma = 0;